jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
-One that gives people the right and duty to evolve our society to the Internet age.
-But also one that targets our largest political problem today; antagonism.
-Like communism, racism, and sexism, antagonism needs to be eliminated from our society.
+One that gives people the right and duty to evolve our society to the Internet age, but also one that targets our largest political problem today; antagonism.
+Like despotism, racism, and sexism, antagonism needs to be eliminated from our society.

 We'll only upgrade our society when ordinary people have the right, duty, and protection to use whatever tool they think best in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Do you tell your plumber what tools to use?
 In practical terms, Techvolution means ordinary people must use new technology to solve social problems.
 It also means local businesses on Main Street need to be priortized over Big Government and Big Business.
-Small businesses are more agile, and don't have the layers of Industrial Age bureaucracy committed to stopping progress.
+Small businesses are more open to using new technology because they don't have the layers of Industrial Age bureaucracy committed to stopping progress.

 In the end, the desire to seek out new tools is how we win the game of evolution.
 Civilization evolves when its members adopt a modern philosophy and become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky">via Gfycat</a></p>

 _Like magic, or even the Force, this machine can make hammers, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
 It doesn't matter if you thrive or die while trying.
 We, as individuals, can only try new ideas and see what works.
 Marching against climate change, or watching infotainment television is merely being an extra.
 The struggle with our society is regular people don't think to act like protagonists or player gods.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
-We'll overcome antagomism, and antagonistsm below._
+We'll overcome this antagonism below._

 ===